-As part of the Hayden Expedition of 1871 and 1872, William Henry Jackson took the first photographs of the Teton Mountains and Yellowstone.
-His photographs, along with the sketches by Tom Moran, were important evidence to convince Congress to protect Yellowstone National Park.
-Yellowstone became the first National Park in the country in 1872 (18 years before Wyoming was even a state).
-Grand Teton National Park was created in 1920 and greatly expanded in 1950 through the generous efforts of John D. Rockefeller, who purchased and then donated over 30,000 acres.
+As part of the Hayden Expedition of 1871, William Henry Jackson took the first photographs of the Teton Mountains and Yellowstone.
+His photographs, along with sketches by Tom Moran, were important evidence to convince Congress to protect Yellowstone National Park.
+Yellowstone became the first National Park in the country in 1872.
+Grand Teton National Park was created in 1920 and greatly expanded in 1950 through the generous efforts of John D. Rockefeller, who purchased and donated over 30,000 acres.

 Town of Jackson

-The Town of Jackson was named in 1894 and was incorporated as a municipality in 1914.
+The Town of Jackson was named in 1894 and incorporated as a municipality in 1914.
 It continues to be the only incorporated municipality in Teton County and it was the first Town to elect an all-female Council in 1920.
-Our organization currently exists to provide municipal services to support our community.

-The first ski town was built at Teton Pass in 1937 and Snow King Resort was established in 1939.
-Teton County now boasts three excellent ski areas including Jackson Hole Mountain Resort in Teton Village, Grand Targhee Ski and Summer Resort located on the West slope of the Tetons, and Snow King Resort located right in the Town of Jackson.
+The first ski hill was built at Teton Pass in 1937 and Snow King was established in 1939.
+Teton County now boasts three excellent ski areas including Snow King located in the Town of Jackson, Jackson Hole Mountain Resort in Teton Village, and Grand Targhee Ski and Summer Resort located on the West slope of the Tetons.

-The Town of Jackson is the county seat of Teton County and the only incorporated municipality in the region.
-Less than 3% of land in Teton County is privately owned.
-97% of the 2,697,000 acres in Teton County is federally or state owned / managed.
+The Town of Jackson is located in Teton County as the only incorporated municipality in the region.
+Less than 3% of land in Teton County is privately owned, 97% of the 2,700,000 acres in Teton County is federal or state land.

-For more information about the history of Jackson and Jackson Hole, please visit the Jackson Hole Historical Society.
+For more info about the history of Jackson and Jackson Hole, please visit the Jackson Hole Historical Society.